Carolyn M. Mazure: Professional service

 Mazure served on the planning committee for the First White House Conference on Mental Health, was a fellow for the United States House Committee on Oversight and Government Reform, chaired the American Psychological Association’s Summit on Women and Depression, and has provided testimony to the United States Senate and House of Representatives on the importance of women’s health research.
-Recently, she was asked to join the Advisory Committee for the NIH Office for Research on Women’s Health.
+She previously served on the Advisory Committee for the NIH Office for Research on Women’s Health.